 The premises have been identified through a mapping process lead by the NRA in consultation with the operators.
-The intervention mal was presented to the operators in a public consultation, with a view to exclude certain areas in case of planned private investments by the operators.
+The intervention map was presented to the operators in a public consultation, with a view to exclude certain areas in case of planned private investments by the operators.
 No areas were named by the operators as part of their investment plans in the coming three years.
 This confirms the lack of economic interest of the selected target objects.

 Each lot will be allocated to one of the operators via a multi-criteria auction.